InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Report Property

-!!! info "Important"

-    This functionality is currently exclusive to the Modern design, but it's on our roadmap for implementation in the Ultra design as well.

 You can enable Report Property feature in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Report Property**.

 ![Report Property Settings](images/single-property-page/report-property-single-property-page.png)